Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Abstract

 \section{Abstract}

-The pseudoinverse of a matrix, a generalized notion of the inverse, is of fundamental importance in linear algebra.
-However, there does not exist a closed form representation of the pseudoinverse, which can be straightforwardly computed.
-Therefore, an algorithmic computation is necessary.
-An algorithmic computation can only be evaluated by also considering the underlying hardware, typically digital hardware, which is responsible for performing the actual computations step by step.
-In this paper, we analyze if and to what degree the pseudoinverse actually can be computed on digital hardware platforms modeled as Turing machines.
-For this, we utilize the notion of an effective algorithm which describes a provably correct computation: upon an input of any error parameter, the algorithm provides an approximation within the given error bound with respect to the unknown solution.
-We prove that an effective algorithm for computing the pseudoinverse of any matrix can not exist on a Turing machine, although provably correct algorithms do exist for specific classes of matrices.
-Even more, our results introduce a lower bound on the accuracy that can be obtained algorithmically when computing the pseudoinverse on Turing machines.
+The pseudoinverse of a matrix, a generalized notion of the inverse, is of fundamental importance in linear algebra and, thereby, in many different fields.
+Despite its proven existence, an algorithmic approach is typically necessary to obtain the pseudoinverse in practical applications.
+Therefore, we analyze if and to what degree the pseudoinverse can be computed on perfect digital hardware platforms modeled as Turing machines.
+For this, we utilize the notion of an effective algorithm that describes a provably correct computation: upon an input of any error parameter, the algorithm provides an approximation within the given error bound with respect to the unknown solution.
+We prove that a universal effective algorithm for computing the pseudoinverse of any matrix with a finite error bound does not exist on Turing machines.
+However, for specific classes of matrices, we show that provably correct algorithms exist and obtain a characterization of the properties of the input set, leading to the effective computability breakdown.